jamiebeach/Learning-2024/BLOG.md

+## January-9
+---
+I took the train into Toronto today.
+I nearly got on the wrong train heading back home.
+Actually I **did** get on the wrong train heading home, but fortunately got on the right train line and was able to hop-off-hop-on to get on the right train.
+Phew!

+During the train to the office, I managed to get through a couple of modules on the AZ-102 certification learning path.

+I'm listening to a science-fiction, [Robopocalypse, by Daniel H. Wilson (2011)](https://en.wikipedia.org/wiki/Robopocalypse) and it's a pretty sweet story about a human unleashing uncontrollable AI.
+I'm very much enjoying it and managed to get a few chapters in as well on the train.
+The problem I'm having is that I end up not listening for stretches or, like last night, I fall asleep and wake up 12 further chapters into the book but no idea what happened.
+So I'm having to rewind quite a bit.
+But highly recommended if you are on the hunt for AI related science fiction.

 ## January-8
 ---
 I go for walks most mornings to kick start the day.
 This morning was no exception and while getting some steps in, I listened to the first 30 minutes or so of a recently puslished book - [The Coming Wave: Technology, Power and the Twenty-first Century's Greatest Dilemma, by Mustafa Suleyman and Michael Bhaskar](https://www.amazon.com/Coming-Wave-Technology-Twenty-first-Centurys/dp/0593593952).
 Only that far in and I'm getting quite a picture that this is a great book.
 It reminds me a bit of Life 3.0 mixed with Superintelligence.
 Definitely getting the "urgent warning" vibes and looking forward to listening to the rest.
 I'm headed to Toronto tomorrow so expecting that I'll get quite a bit of listening in then.